 Celette Sugg Skinner, PhD

-Celette Sugg Skinner is professor and interim chair of the Department of Clinical Sciences at the University of Texas Southwestern Medical Center, where she holds the Parkland Community Medicine Professorship.
+Celette Sugg Skinner is Parkland Community Medicine Professor and chair of the Department of Clinical Sciences at the University of Texas Southwestern Medical Center.
 She also is the founding associate director for Population Science and Cancer Control for the C. Simmons Cancer Center.

 She previously served on the faculty of Washington University in St. Louis and was associate director for Population Science at Duke Cancer Institute.
 A pioneer in computer-tailored communications, she has developed and tested innovative behavior-change interventions for 25 years, working primarily among traditionally under-served groups.